twsleight/Environmental_PAH_Mutagenicity/README.md

 This QSAR is based on data from the Chemical Carcinogenesis Research Information System.
 The data can be downloaded as an xml file. https://www.nlm.nih.gov/databases/download/ccris.html

+note: a small subset of this data is used as a test for the read xml function.
+Users should download the full file from this original link.

 read_ccris_data.py reads the data out of ccris, converts the cas numbers to smiles codes, and writes the data off to an excel file.

-padel_Data
+CAS numbers are converted to SMILES codes by http://cactus.nci.nih.gov/chemical/structure/'

+padel_Data will look in the directory it was launched from for .out files.
+The smiles code needs to be in the header of the file as a comment.

 if gaussian ".out" files are available, padel_Data.py will attempt to use these for the structure.

+recursive featureSelection will iterate over the specified range to select the ideal number of features, based on the specified input metrics.
+This is a time consuming process, so it is recommended that this be run on a cluster if possible.